Ramanpreet6262/Mobile-Flashcards/README.md

 - Install all project dependencies with `npm install`
 - Then run `expo start` to start the server then browser will be opened with QR code
 - Scan the QR code using your expo app scanner and your app will be up and running on your phone

+## Platforms Tested

+- This app is tested on Android Platform.
+(This app is built with expo and I tested it on my Android Phone with the help of expo app).